WMCB-Tech/DebDroid/README.md

 # Features
 * Support for Root and Non-root User Accounts
-* Run your Favorite Linux IDE's, Apps, Utilities Easily
+* Run your Favorite Linux IDE's, Apps, Utilities Easily and Seamlessly
 * Run your Local Servers easily using SSH, Node, FTP, and more
 * Backup and Restore Feature
 * Supports Desktop Environments (LXDE, LXQT, Mate, XFCE)